jonahunuafe/dribble-clone/README.md

 - [Tech Stack](#tech-stack)

 ## Introduction
-A healthcare patient management application that allows patients to easily register, book, and manage their appointments with doctors, featuring administrative tools for scheduling, confirming, and canceling appointments all built using Next.js.
+A healthcare patient management application that allows patients to easily register, book, and manage their appointments with doctors, featuring administrative tools for scheduling, confirming, and cancelling appointments all built using Next.js.

 ## Features
 🚀 **Register as a Patient:** Users can sign up and create a personal profile as a patient.